exa-labs/kiro-power-exa/steering/extraction.md

 - **Highlights (default)** — `enableHighlights: true`.
 Best for agent workflows: query-relevant excerpts at low token cost.
 Let Exa pick the length; only set `highlightsMaxCharacters` for a fixed budget, and keep it above ~400 (smaller truncates too aggressively to be useful downstream).
 - **Text** — set `textMaxCharacters` only when you need broad page context beyond excerpts; it costs more tokens than highlights.
-- **Summary** — `enableSummary: true` only when you explicitly want Exa-side synthesis.
-It fires a per-result LLM call, so N results means N extra synthesis steps and added latency; use sparingly.

-Stacking text + highlights bills for two views of the same page, and adding summary on top adds the per-result LLM cost.
+Stacking text + highlights bills for two views of the same page.
 Default to highlights and escalate only when they're insufficient — then `web_fetch_exa` the best URLs for full text.

 ### Freshness